 Garbage Disposal Smells

 A bad odor coming from your kitchen sink is usually caused by buildup inside the garbage disposal or drain line.
-Even when the disposal still runs, trapped food, grease, and bacteria can create strong smells that won’t go away on their own.
+Even when the disposal still runs, .trapped food, grease, and bacteria can create strong plumbing odors that won’t go away on their own.
 Understanding why garbage disposal smells happen makes it easier to eliminate odors safely and prevent them from returning.
+This guide explains the most common causes of garbage disposal odors, how to clean them properly, what to avoid, and when professional plumbing service is needed.
+How To Clean A Smelly Garbage Disposal-2 Step Process!

 Why Garbage Disposals Start Smelling

 Garbage disposals grind food waste, but they don’t always flush everything out of the system.
 Small food particles can remain inside the unit or nearby drain piping, where bacteria grows and causes unpleasant odors.
+Common odor sources include:

 Odors can develop slowly and worsen over time if not addressed.